Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 2- Go to "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout" (not Keyboard Layout**S**)
 3- Create a new binary value here, name: "Scancode Map" (without quotes).

-What goes inside this value is described below.
+What goes inside this value is described below, in the regedit format.

 ---